 Today is my birthday!
-This birthday bring take me back to my childhood, so I just have to share it with you.
+This birthday cake brings me back to my childhood, so I just have to share it with you.

 This is a Swedish Princess Cake which is a classic Scandinavian torte with layers of sponge cake, strawberry jam, vanilla custard and whipped cream.
-On top, it’s marzipan tinted green.
+On top is marzipan tinted green.

 This cake has a long history, and I found some information about it; it was founded by Jenny Åkerström, in 1920.
 She was a home economics guru working for the princesses Margaretha, Martha and Astrid.
 They loved the cake that much, that the name became Princess cake.
 Still today, the cake is baked all over Sweden and is popular for all special occasions.

 With that said, my mom always baked this cake on my and my siblings birthdays.
 The problem was only, at that time, I didn’t like the sweet marzipan layer.
 Today, that is my favorite part. 😉